flimshaw/git-store/README.md

 ## API Queries Supported

-`/tree/:commit/:path` - returns the git tree at the given path and commit in history `/raw/:commit/:path` - streams the file as this path and point in history `/gitPull` - POSTs to this url will trigger a git pull, useful for GitHub webhooks
+`/tree/:commit/:path` - returns the git tree at the given path and commit in history.
+The commit can also be branch names and HEAD, so for example, `/tree/HEAD~1/` would return the root tree of the repository one commit in the past.
+`/raw/:commit/:path` - streams the file as this path and point in history `/gitPull` - POSTs to this url will trigger a git pull, useful for GitHub webhooks